Empadinha is a type family made for fellow foodies, cooked out of a mix between France, Brazil and even a pinch of my Japanese heritage.

 It might have been pure joy and flow for me personally when we had calligraphy exercises, but those were short-lived and it was challenging from beginning to end.

-This was my first time making not just a typeface for text but also a family with multiple weights, plus starting to get an italic to work with a roman.
+This was my first time making not just a typeface for text but also a family with multiple weights, plus starting to get an italic to work with a roman, but also the urge to go wild and do something super display and again out of my comfort zone.

 Here are a couple of things that I learned: